wangx6/runbook/README.md

 - Pre testing at PR stage – this may includes unit test, automation test, linting.
 - Unit testing – Both TDD and BDD.
 - TDD will test a function as a unit and does not deal with business logics directly.
 - BDD will test public function’s outcome which describes a business logic.

+### Key knowledge you need to have
+- Full scennarios covering
+- Network async handling
+- User event async handling
+- Mocking implementation
+- Mocking a module
+- Clearup
+- Access an element within a component
+- Access the content of a element
+- Waiting for element to be ready
 __Example:__
 ```javascript
 // TDD